iZUMi-kyouka/tp/docs/DeveloperGuide.md

        ![list result](images/dg_appendix_delete_3.png)

     5. Test case: `delete 10b7f0db-8804-401e-b56d-7a0b4c658e28`<br>
        Expected: Contact with id **10b7f0db-8804-401e-b56d-7a0b4c658e28** is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
        ![list result](images/dg_appendix_delete_3.png)

     6. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Exporting recruits